 10900.
 Ice-Age Earth.
 We examine the cause and effects of Earth's great ice ages, and use the knowledge so gained as a means to inform ourselves about the stability of Earth's climate system and its relationship to the life of humankind.
 The ice age also serves as the starting point for the exploration of Earth's history through deep time undertaken in PHSC 11000.
 The lab exercises deal with topographic maps that depict glacial landforms in various national parks such as Yosemite National Park in California and Glacier National Park in Montana.
 We also explore the glacial landforms in the Chicago vicinity through topographic maps and a day-long field trip.
-A day-long weekend field trip to ice-age sites is required.
+A daylong weekend field trip to ice-age sites is required.
 If a weekend date is not possible, the field trip will be run on the Wednesday prior to Thanksgiving recess.
 Students who register for this class must arrange to attend the field trip at one of the offered dates.
 D. Rowley.
-Not offered 2009-10.
+Not offered 2010-11.
 L.

 13400.
-Global Warming: Understanding the Forecast. (=ENST 12300, GEOS 13400) PQ: MATH 10600, or placement into 13100 or higher, or consent of instructor required; some knowledge of chemistry or physics helpful.
+Global Warming: Understanding the Forecast. (=ENST 12300, GEOS 13400) PQ: MATH 10600, or placement in MATH 13100 or higher, or consent of instructor required; some knowledge of chemistry or physics helpful.
 This course presents the science behind the forecast of global warming to enable the student to evaluate the likelihood and potential severity of anthropogenic climate change in the coming centuries.
-It includes an overview of the physics of the greenhouse effect, including comparisons with Venus and Mars; an overview of the carbon cycle in its role as a global thermostat; predictions and reliability of climate model forecasts of the greenhouse world; and an examination of the records of recent and past climates, such as the glacial world and Eocene and Oligocene warm periods.
+It includes an overview of the physics of the greenhouse effect, including comparisons with Venus and Mars; an overview of the carbon cycle in its role as a global thermostat; predictions and reliability of climate model forecasts of the greenhouse world.
 D. Archer.
 Autumn, Spring.
 L.